 Dulint shrugged, his eyes narrowed with curiosity.
 “Let’s find out, lad.”

-They emerged into a large clearing, where hundreds of villagers had gathered in a wide circle.
-Torches and bonfires cast a flickering glow over the assembled crowd.
-At the center stood a lone figure, her presence commanding attention.
+They came out into a clearing where hundreds had gathered in a wide circle.
+Torches and bonfires threw unsteady light across the faces.
+At the center stood a lone figure, and everyone was watching her.

 Silence fell as she raised her arms.
-When she spoke, her voice carried to every ear despite its low, melodic tone.
+When she spoke, her voice was low but it carried.

 A murmur rippled through the crowd.
 Dulint felt Balin tense beside him.